SimiaCryptus/MindsEye/README.md

 #### Composite Components

 Several other networks act primarily as components themselves, intended for use in a larger network.
-For example, regularization layers such as [Normalization Layer](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/layers/java/NormalizationMetaLayer.java) use a meta layer to aggregate some signal statistic, such as the average value, and then uses that value in an operation to remove the related component.
+For example, regularization layers such as [Normalization Layer](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/layers/java/NormalizationMetaLayer.java) use a meta layerType to aggregate some signal statistic, such as the average value, and then uses that value in an operation to remove the related component.
 For example, it might subtract the average value so that the result has a zero mean.

 ### Optimization